A FLEETING VICTORY

 ~ Mohandas Karamchand Gandhi

-The Emirati “leadership” supported Morsi’s contender, Mubarak’s last Prime Minister Ahmad Shafiq, for presidency.
+The Emirati “leadership” – more specifically Abu Dhabi – supported Morsi’s contender, Mubarak’s last Prime Minister Ahmad Shafiq, for presidency.
 Because of their deep odium for the Muslim Brotherhood, the UAE was already imprisoning many of its members without trial, and banning others from entering the country, merely for being members and nothing more.

 The media is controlled from behind the screens to utilise people’s fears and worries to cloud their minds.
 It’s crucial to note, to some extent, the media is pro Mubarak.
 In addition, it’s common knowledge for the media to be “anti-Islamists”.

-Muslamists™ is a nonce by Khalid AlMahmoud meaning Muslims selectively trying and claiming to be Islamists but aren’t; instead are misrepresenting Islâm.
+Muslamists™ is a nonce by Khalid AlMahmoud meaning Muslims selectively trying and claiming to be Islamists but aren’t; instead, they’re misrepresenting Islâm.